Home

 Limitations

-The crack spread does not include operating costs (labor, catalysts, utilities); real net margin is lower.
-It assumes fixed yield ratios (e.g. 3:2:1); actual refinery yields vary by crude type and configuration.
+The crack spread does not include operating costs (labor, catalysts, utilities).
+Typical operating costs are in the range of $2–$5 per barrel; subtracting them from the gross crack gives a better sense of net margin.
+The calculator below can apply an optional opex to show gross vs net.
+The spread also assumes fixed yield ratios (e.g. 3:2:1); actual refinery yields vary by crude type and configuration.
 It is a simplified benchmark for margin and hedging, not a full refinery P&L.